arian1123/TwitterEmotionIntensity/Final System/README.md

 evaluation_metrics.py: this script contains the common evaluation metrics for regression (Pearson correlation, and Spearman correlation) and classification (accuracy, micro recall, macro recall, confusion matrix, and Pearson correlation).

+feature_extraction.py: this script contains the methods to extract all the features of preprocessed training tweets.

+lexicons.py: this script contains the methods to extract affect lexicon features for a single preprocessed tweet.

+main.py: this is the main script that integrate and run all the stages, and methods.

+preprocess.py: this script contains all the methods for preprocessing as described in stage 1 and the method to read the row training tweets.

+regression.py: similar to classification.py, this script contains Regression class for the classification task.
+It will read the selected pre-stored features from respective files, train on three regressors (Support vector machine classifier of sklearn, Multi-layer Perceptron classifier of sklearn, and Gradient Boosting classifier of sklearn.) using 10 fold cross validation on training dataset.
+Then, print the averaged pearson correlations for each emotion and each regressor.

+sentistrength.py: this script contains the methods to convert a preprocessed tweet to a sentistrength lexicon feature.

+test.txt: this file contains the emojis that extracted from training tweets.
+It also contains some noises such as other languages (e.g. Japanese, Chinese, Arabian, etc.) and illegal forms that needs to be deleted manually.